Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/user_manual.md

 When you select to create a match you have several options to customize your game.
 Here's a step-by-step guide:

-> **NOTE**: The game supports up to 3 players, allowing for exciting multiplayer action.
+> **NOTE**: The default maps supports up to 3 players, allowing for exciting multiplayer action.

 1. ***Choose number of players***: You can select the number of players for your match.

+2. ***Name your match***: Give your match a unique name in the "Match Name" field.
+This helps you and your friends easily identify and join the match.

-2. ***Select a map***: You have the option to choose from a variety of maps.
+3. ***Select a map***: You have the option to choose from a variety of maps.
 Some of the default maps include "Jungle" and "Carrotus."
 Additionally, you can create your own custom maps for a unique gaming experience.

-3. ***Name your match***: Give your match a unique name in the "Match Name" field.
-This helps you and your friends easily identify and join the match.

 <p align="center">
    <img src="utils_png/map_selector.png" alt="IMG" width="600" height="500">